jdereg/json-io/README.md

 public constructors to be serialized.
 The output JSON will not include `transient` fields, identical to the ObjectOutputStream behavior.

-**json-io** does not depend on any 3rd party libraries.
+**json-io** does not depend on any 3rd party libraries, has extensive support for Java Generics, and allows extensive customization.

 ###A few advantages of json-io over Google's gson library:
 * gson will fail with infinite recursion (`StackOverflowError`) when there is a cycle in the input data.
-[Illustrated here](https://github.com/jdereg/json-io/blob/master/src/test/java/com/cedarsoftware/util/io/TestGsonNotHandleCycleButJsonIoCan.java)
+[Illustrated here.](https://github.com/jdereg/json-io/blob/master/src/test/java/com/cedarsoftware/util/io/TestGsonNotHandleCycleButJsonIoCan.java)
 * gson cannot handle non-static inner classes.
-[Illustrated here](https://github.com/jdereg/json-io/blob/master/src/test/java/com/cedarsoftware/util/io/TestGsonNotHandleStaticInnerButJsonIoCan.java)
+[Illustrated here.](https://github.com/jdereg/json-io/blob/master/src/test/java/com/cedarsoftware/util/io/TestGsonNotHandleStaticInnerButJsonIoCan.java)
 * gson cannot handle hetereogeneous `Collections`, `Object[]`, or `Maps`.
-[Illustrated here](https://github.com/jdereg/json-io/blob/master/src/test/java/com/cedarsoftware/util/io/TestGsonNotHandleHeteroCollections.java)
+[Illustrated here.](https://github.com/jdereg/json-io/blob/master/src/test/java/com/cedarsoftware/util/io/TestGsonNotHandleHeteroCollections.java)

 ### Format
 **json-io** uses proper JSON format.
 As little type information is included in the JSON format to keep it compact as